-If you were involved in an accident that wasn’t your fault with a commercial truck, call OnderLaw, LLC immediately.
+If you were involved in an accident that wasn’t your fault with a commercial truck, call OnderLaw immediately.
 We could help you hold the negligent party accountable for the harm they caused and get you on the road to recovery.

 Passenger vehicle occupants tend to suffer more severe injuries than the occupants of large trucks.
 The force placed on a person’s body during a collision can inflict immediate damage.
 Subsequent injuries can occur from flying debris, leaking hazardous chemicals, and other factors.
 Unfortunately, many people die in accidents involving commercial trucks.

 Common injuries truck accidents cause include:

 Permanent disability is common after a collision with a commercial truck.
 The impact between the vehicle and a small car is violent.
 Anyone who survives can end up with significant bodily harm that causes chronic pain or loss of mobility.
 Many victims suffer the effects of the accident for the rest of their lives.

 One of the most critical parts of a truck accident case is to determine fault.
 You need to know who caused the crash, so you know who to go after for compensation.
 Unfortunately, multiple parties could be involved in a situation like this.
 Just because the truck driver was at the wheel doesn’t necessarily mean their actions contributed.